Finn Bennett

-Finn Bennett (born 1999) is a British actor.
-On television, he is known for his role as Officer Peter Prior in the HBO series True Detective: Night Country (2024).
+Finn Bennett (born 27 December 1999) is an Irish-British actor.
+He is known for his roles in the HBO series True Detective: Night Country (2024), A Knight of the Seven Kingdoms (2026), and Backrooms (2026).
+He received a Trophée Chopard at the 2025 Cannes Film Festival and was named a Screen International Star of Tomorrow.

 Early life

-Finn Bennett was born in 1999 at Homerton University Hospital in Hackney, London, the son of Ronan Bennett, an Irish novelist and screenwriter, and Georgina Henry, a British journalist.
+Bennett was born on 27 December 1999 at Homerton University Hospital in Hackney, London, England.
+He is the son of Ronan Bennett, an Irish novelist and screenwriter, and Georgina Henry (1960–2014), a British journalist.
 He also has Belgian heritage through his maternal grandmother, Annette Duvivier.
-Bennett attended school in London, and on Saturdays went took drama classes at Stagecoach Performing Arts in Islington.
-Instead of going on to university, he had various jobs until booking Domina.
+Bennett attended school in London, and on Saturdays took drama classes at Stagecoach Performing Arts in Islington.
+Instead of going on to university, having secured a place at Queen's University Belfast to study anthropology, he had various jobs until booking Domina.

 Career

-Bennett began his career as a child actor, making his television debut in a 2010 episode of the ITV detective drama Foyle's War, as a young version of Andrew Scott's character.
-This was followed by a 2013 guest appearance in the Channel 4 crime drama Top Boy.
+Bennett began his career as a child actor; his television debut was wrongly stated as an episode of the detective drama Foyle's War in 2010, (Note: "The internet would have you believe that Bennett's screen start came five years earlier in WW2 detective drama Foyle's War; however, Bennett would like to correct the record.
+"That’s not me in Foyle's War," he laughs.") instead he first appeared in a 2013 episode of Top Boy, a series created and written by his father.
 He appeared in the 2015 BBC One television film adaptation of Laurie Lee's memoir Cider with Rosie.
 He had a recurring role as Ewen in the first series of Liar in 2017.
 The following year, he played Simon Warner in the Channel 4 crime drama Kiri and made a guest appearance in an episode of the Sky One comedy-drama Sick of It.

 In 2019, Bennett made his feature film debut with a small role in William Nicholson's drama Hope Gap.
 Bennett returned to television in 2021 when he portrayed Marcellus in the Sky Atlantic series Domina.
 That same year, he appeared in the horror film A Banquet.

 In September 2022, Bennett was cast as Peter Prior on the fourth season of the HBO anthology series True Detective, subtitled Night Country, which premiered on 14 January 2024.
-In March 2024, he was cast in the Netflix series Black Doves and in Alex Garland's film Warfare.
+He had roles in the Netflix series Black Doves (2024) and in Alex Garland's film Warfare (2025).

 On 18 June 2024, it was confirmed that Bennett would join the cast of A Knight of The Seven Kingdoms as Aerion Targaryen.

-Personal life

-In September 2025, Bennett signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."
+The series premiered on 18 January 2026 in the United States.
+In July 2025, he was announced to have joined the cast of the A24 science fiction horror film Backrooms.
+He was also cast in the series Prisoner, released in April 2026.